-Making the final decision between two mattresses isn’t always easy.
-It is even more difficult when you have to choose between two great mattresses like the Layla and Lull.
+Making the final decision between two mattresses isn’t always easy, and it is even more difficult when consumers have to choose between two great mattresses like the Layla and Lull.

 - The Layla is flippable, while the Lull is not.